John Fairbanks: Missionary service

-John B. Fairbanks served as a missionary in the Southern States Mission of the Church of Jesus Christ of Latter-day Saints (LDS Church) from October 1881 to September 1883.
+John B Fairbanks served as a missionary for the LDS Church in the Southern States Mission from October 1881 to September 1883.
 He assumed he would no longer be able to pursue a painting career.
 Fairbanks married Lilly Annetta Huish on June 24, 1877 in Payson.
-His paintings were not successful, so he found it necessary to take other work, which ranged from assisting the photographer George Edward Anderson to selling newspapers.
+His paintings were not successful, so he found it necessary to take other work, which ranged from assisting the photographer, George Edward Anderson, to selling newspapers.
 He painted furniture in his father-in-law's store.
 Additionally, he worked with Hafen to make and sell crayon enlargements of photos.
-At the request of Hafen, in 1890, Fairbanks joined Hafen, Edwin Evans and Lorus Pratt to study at the Académie Julian in Paris on a two-year scholarship from the LDS Church.
+In 1890, at the request of Hafen, Fairbanks joined Hafen, Edwin Evans, and Lorus Pratt to study at the Académie Julian in Paris on a two-year scholarship from the LDS Church.
 Their objective was to develop their art skills and techniques in order to design and paint murals for the nearly completed Salt Lake Temple.
 Their primary instructor was Albert Rigolot, and they became known as the "French Art Missionaries".
 Fairbanks was the only one of his American colleagues whose art was not accepted in the concours in the first year.
 Upon their return, they executed the murals and frescoes for the Salt Lake Temple, which was dedicated in 1893.
 Years later, he also helped to decorate the Church Administration Building and the Mesa Arizona Temple.
 These temple murals still exist.